mduckham/SMURF/Queries/README.md

 LIMIT 100
 ```

-Or to retrieve waterbody 8094:
-26) Can you retreive waterbody with name wb8094?
+8) Can you retreive waterbody with name wb8094?

 ```
 SELECT ?pfi ?ufi ?ftype ?createdate ?geometry_coord
 	(STRAFTER(STR(?geometry), '#') AS ?geometryName)